-What sustainability indicators are used to measure the attainment of the sustainable investment objective of this financial product?
+What sustainability indicators are used to measure the attainment of each of the sustainable investment objective of this financial product?

-- For companies: - The percentage (%) of companies with sufficient sustainability awareness scoring, developed by ING, which shows how a company scores on the management of ESG risks and adverse impacts on sustainability, compared to others of its sector; - The percentage (%) of companies with severe or very severe controversial conduct; - The percentage (%) of companies with revenues deriving, above a certain threshold, from activities with a high adverse impact (such as but not limited to Controversial weapons, Nuclear energy, Tobacco, Coal, Alcohol, Weapons, Gambling, Adult entertainment, Oil and non-conventional gas, Fur); - The percentage (%) of companies with sustainable activities or production models (based on criteria such as, but not limited to, total revenue deriving from sustainable products or services); or alternatively in case of fixed income, bonds with a green, social, climate or sustainable label;
+- For companies: - The percentage (%) of companies with sufficient sustainability awareness scoring, developed by ING, which shows how a company scores on the management of ESG risks and adverse impacts on sustainability, compared to others of its sector; - The percentage (%) of companies with severe or very severe controversial conduct; - The percentage (%) of companies with revenues deriving, above a certain threshold, from activities with a high adverse impact (such as but not limited to Controversial weapons, Nuclear energy, Tobacco, Coal, Alcohol, Weapons, Gambling, Adult entertainment, Oil and non-conventional gas, Fur);

-Sustainability indicators measure how the sustainable objectives of this financial product are attained.
+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.

-- The percentage (%) of companies contributing to one of the Themes (based on criteria such as, but not limited to, total revenue deriving from activities contributing to the Themes); - The percentage (%) of investments in companies with environmentally sustainable activities which are aligned with EU Taxonomy and therefore meeting the EU Taxonomy criteria. - For sovereigns (or equivalents): - The percentage (%) of sovereigns (or equivalents) passing the sustainability awareness scoring assessment, developed by ING (based on criteria such as, but not limited to, (i) higher scoring on E/S related indices and (ii) exclusions based on E/S factors); - The percentage (%) of green, social, climate or sustainable bonds financing projects contributing to the Themes. - For other funds: - The percentage (%) of the other funds which are classified under Article 8 or 9 under SFDR; - The percentages (%) of sustainable investments (with environmental and/or social objectives) as identified by the asset managers of the other funds; - The percentage (%) of investments in companies with environmentally sustainable activities which are aligned with EU Taxonomy as identified by the asset managers of the other funds.
+- The percentage (%) of companies with sustainable activities or production models (based on criteria such as, but not limited to, total revenue deriving from sustainable products or services); or alternatively in case of fixed income, bonds with a green, social, climate or sustainable label; - The percentage (%) of companies contributing to one of the Themes (based on criteria such as, but not limited to, total revenue deriving from activities contributing to the Themes); - The percentage (%) of investments in companies with environmentally sustainable activities which are aligned with EU Taxonomy and therefore meeting the EU Taxonomy criteria.

+- The percentage (%) of sovereigns (or equivalents) passing the sustainability awareness scoring assessment, developed by ING (based on criteria such as, but not limited to, (i) higher scoring on E/S related indices and (ii) exclusions based on E/S factors); - The percentage (%) of green, social, climate or sustainable bonds financing projects contributing to the Themes.

+- The percentage (%) of the other funds which are classified under Article 9 under SFDR; - The percentages (%) of sustainable investments (with environmental and/or social objectives) as identified by the asset managers of the other funds; - The percentage (%) of investments in companies with environmentally sustainable activities which are aligned with EU Taxonomy as identified by the asset managers of the other funds.